 Please take a look at Education Assistants for more information.

 The FOS lead teacher provides Hospital/Homebound services for elementary students within their FOS and each secondary school has a teacher (often a counsellor) assigned to provide this service.
 These teachers work closely with classroom teachers, medical personnel and parents to assist students in continuing their studies while confined to home or hospital.
 Their services can be accessed through the Principal of each school and the School-Based Resource Team.

 Gifted Resource Teachers provide assistance to schools for students who require enrichment programs.
-This includes school-based support for teachers and students as well as “Zone Programs.”
+This includes school-based support for teachers and students as well as the SPARK program.
 These pull out programs offer opportunities for students to meet with their gifted peers.
 Each program has a specific focus and is offered for specific periods during the year.
 Eligibility to these programs is through referral from the School-Based Resource Team.
-Click here to learn more

 This includes a variety of services that may change over time according to the requirements of students and schools.
 Services routinely include:

 - Occupational and Physio Therapy, Music, Movement, Play and Art Therapy.

 - Community based instruction including supported work experience.

 - Special Education Technology (SET BC), Provincial Outreach Program for Autism and Related Disorders (POPARD), Provincial Outreach Program for Fetal Alcohol Spectrum Disorders (POPFASD) services.
 All services are accessed through the SBRT.